 4.4.
 Suggestions for updates (Revisions and Clarifications as defined in Res.2/2007: 5.1) to the specifications or proposals for new symbols may be received from IHO Member States (MS) or WG members at any time.
 Preliminary discussions about such suggestions will be held during NCWG meetings (or by correspondence if the matter is urgent) when a decision will be taken on whether a suggestion merits further work.
 An accumulation of such changes will eventually be included in a ‘Revised Edition’ of S-4.

 4.5.
-Revisions and Clarifications of the relevant clauses will be drafted by Chairman and Editor in ‘MS Word’ format, changes to existing specifications shown as ‘track changes’, and circulated to all WG members by NCWG Letter.
+Revisions and Clarifications of the relevant clauses will be drafted by the Chair and Editor in ‘MS Word’ format, changes to existing specifications shown as ‘track changes’, and circulated to all WG members by NCWG Letter.
 Where specific guidance is required, WG members may be asked to vote on their preference in an Annex to the Letter.

 4.6.
-Feedback from WG members within the timescales above is considered by the Chairman and Editor and incorporated into a revised draft as appropriate.
-Further drafts are circulated if necessary, until no further or minimal amendments are suggested.
+Feedback from WG members within the timescales above is considered by the Chair and Editor and incorporated into a revised draft as appropriate.
+Further drafts are circulated, if necessary, until no further or minimal amendments are suggested.

 4.7.
 In accordance with Res.2/2007: 3.2.4, relevant stakeholders should be invited to comment and participate as appropriate.
 IHO MS are the most significant stakeholders for revisions to S-4, and in particular any possible impact of proposed changes to S-4 on ENC encoding and ECDIS performance must be considered.
 Therefore, any proposed changes classified by the WG as revisions or extensions are additionally to be forwarded to the Chair and Secretary of the ENCWG to elicit comment and feedback from that WG.